Resistance Band Upright Row: Muscle Worked, Benefits

 • Keep your shoulders back, chest out, and body upright.

-• Don’t roll the shoulder forward, when lowering the weight, make sure your chest is proud and shoulders pulled back/together.
+• Don’t roll the shoulder forward when lowering the weight.
+Ensure your chest is proud and your shoulders are pulled back/together.

 • Keep your wrists straight and avoid excessive bending or twisting.

-• Focus on controlled movements throughout the exercise, both during the upward and downward phases.
+• Focus on controlled movements throughout the exercise during the upward and downward phases.

 • Remember to breathe naturally and avoid holding your breath.